 - Dinner – $25

 To be clear, even fast food such as pizza and burgers can be expensive. $50 is a good estimate to budget, but you could easily spend more if you eat at a few restaurants.
-You could reduce your costs by stopping at grocery stores to prepare some meals.
+You could reduce your costs by stopping at grocery stores (Migros and Aldi are the most popular supermarkets) to prepare some meals.
 I highly recommend this, especially for breakfast.

-As with every destination how much guide, I suggest have a bit of extra money set aside for random spending.
-This could be for souvenirs, an unexpected cost, a night out etc. I recommend having an extra $200 on-hand for Switzerland just in case.
-Unless you plan on doing some watch shopping, then you’ll need to add a couple of 0’s to that estimate!
+As with every destination how much guide, I suggest having a bit of extra money set aside for random spending.
+This could be for souvenirs, an unexpected trip to Zermatt, a night out etc. I recommend having an extra $200 on hand for Switzerland just in case.
+Unless you plan on doing watch shopping, you’ll need to add a couple of zeroes to that estimate!

 So, how much does it cost to go to Switzerland?
-Based on my estimates, you can expect to spend about $3725 for 1 week in Switzerland.
+Based on my estimates, you can expect to spend about $3,725 for one week in Switzerland.
 Clearly, this is a pricey destination, however, using the tips and advice I shared throughout this article, you can find some ways to cut down some of these costs.

 Or, just accept that it is what it is.
 Switzerland is a beautiful place with a lot to offer so you do want to make sure that, if you are going, you make the most of it.
 For more inspiration, check out my guides to Barcelona, London, Portugal, Croatia, Ireland, and Italy.